MyIntervals/PHP-CSS-Parser/README.md

 #### Value

-`Value` is an abstract class that only defines the `__toString` method.
+`Value` is an abstract class that only defines the `render` method.
 The concrete subclasses for atomic value types are:

 * `Size` – consists of a numeric `size` value and a unit.
 * `Color` – colors can be input in the form #rrggbb, #rgb or schema(val1, val2, …) but are always stored as an array of ('s' => val1, 'c' => val2, 'h' => val3, …) and output in the second form.